pombase/website/src/docs/browse-curation/fission-yeast-phenotype-ontology.md

 ## Fission Yeast Phenotype Ontology

-PomBase curators develop and use the Fission Yeast Phenotype Ontology (FYPO) to annotate phenotypes of mutant alleles and of over- or under-expressing wild type genes.
+${database_name} curators develop and use the Fission Yeast Phenotype Ontology (FYPO) to annotate phenotypes of mutant alleles and of over- or under-expressing wild type genes.